codeadict/codeadict.github.com/_posts/2018-07-21-how-do-i-profile-python-code.md

 title: On IPython and other utilities I use to profile Python code.
 ---

-While developing with Python, often we have the need for testing different algorithm implementations to ensure they are efficient in both time and space to meet your bussiness requirements.
+While developing with Python, often we have the need for testing different algorithm implementations to ensure they are efficient in both time and space to meet your business requirements.

 ![Complexity]({{ site.url }}/imgs/complexity.jpg)